 The rules on what you can tow are different depending on when you passed your driving test.

-You can view your driving licence information online to see if you’re allowed to tow.
+View your driving licence information to see if you’re allowed to tow.

-- drive a vehicle up to 3,500kg MAM towing a trailer of up to 750kg MAM
+- drive a car or van up to 3,500kg maximum authorised mass (MAM) towing a trailer of up to 750kg MAM

 - tow a trailer over 750kg MAM as long as the combined MAM of the trailer and towing vehicle is no more than 3,500kg

-If you passed your car test before 1 January 1997 you’re generally entitled to drive a vehicle and trailer combination up to 8,250kg MAM.
+If you passed your car test before 1 January 1997 you’re usually allowed to drive a vehicle and trailer combination up to 8,250kg MAM.
 View your driving licence information to check.

 Towing heavier combinations